-This course is geared to absolute beginners and people who have maybe tried out different resources along the way but never really found anything worth sticking with long enough to become an expert in it.
-Whether your ultimate goal is to work as a web developer, do freelancing, build a startup, or just hack together a homepage for yourself, you'll have the tools you need here.
+The Odin Project is for absolute beginners and those who have tried other resources without success.
+In reality, The Odin Project is for anyone who wants to work as a web developer, do freelancing work, build a startup, or just hack together a homepage for yourself.
+All the tools you need are here.

-The goal is to provide a complete path for students to go from zero to employed as web developers while working with other students along the way.
-And that's just the beginning.
+The goal of The Odin Project is to provide a complete path for students to go from zero to employed as web developers while working with other students along the way.

 We won't have any of this "Learn it all in two days!"
 BS.
 You can't start from scratch and learn true web development in such a short period of time and you know it.
 It's highly unlikely that you'll be employable after a weekend workshop or a one-month part-time course.

-We assume that you’re at square one, so we start out by going over what exactly a web developer does Introduction to Web Development.
+The Odin Project assumes you’re new to web development, so we start out by going over what exactly a web developer does in our Introduction to Web Development course.

-The curriculum takes a back-to-front approach to learning a Ruby on Rails workflow.
-That means starting with a strong foundation in Ruby and an understanding of databases before migrating into Ruby on Rails (which is a framework built using Ruby).
+The Odin Project takes a back-to-front approach to learning Ruby on Rails.
+We start with a strong foundation in Ruby and an understanding of databases before migrating into Ruby on Rails (which is a framework built using Ruby).

-Why not?
-There are dozens of possible frameworks and technology stacks out there to choose from and, frankly, they do pretty much the same things.
-Rails is attractive because it’s a relatively straightforward and very well documented framework that's used by tons of great startups and tech companies today and it has a very strong community of developers and students who support it.
+There are dozens of frameworks and technology stacks to choose from and, frankly, they do pretty much the same thing.
+Ruby on Rails is attractive because it’s straightforward and well documented.
+It’s also used by many tech companies and has a strong community of developers who support it.

-Rails lets you put up a functioning website in hours not days or weeks.
-The "in" tech will probably be something completely different in a few years, but Rails presents a great platform on which to build the skills you need to carry you to that next phase.
+Rails lets you deploy a functioning website in hours instead of weeks.
+Rails also provides a great platform to build the skills you need to carry you to the next phase.

 Learning development is not an easy task and the tools laid out here are merely the path; you must walk it yourself.
 Should you possess a thirst for knowledge and persistence of spirit akin to that storied in Odin's mythos, you will find success on your journey.

 You don’t have to!
-Just dive right in, the content is free and available.
-It’d be best if you started from the beginning and went through in order, but everyone’s goals are different so we made the full curriculum available if you want to cherry-pick lessons or projects.
-That's not to say we will never have any sort of signup program (though if we do the core content here will remain free).
-But right now what you see is what you get.
+Dive right in, the content is free and available.
+It’d be best if you started at the beginning and went through in order but everyone’s goals are different so we made the full curriculum available if you want to cherry-pick lessons or projects.

-Down the road, we want to keep our business model totally aligned with the ideal of educating lots of students very well.
-Core content will always be free, but we'd also like to give students who want more structure and help on their journeys access to those services, which would be at a premium.
+The Odin Project's business model is educating students.
+Core content will always be free, but we'd also like to give students who want more structure and/or help on their journeys access to those services, which would be at a premium.
 If you want to help please reach out.

-This project is in two pieces -- the Curriculum and the Main Website which pulls it in.
-The Main Website is a fully open-source project under an MIT license, so you can use any code you see there for whatever you want.
-The Curriculum is currently licensed under a Creative Commons license that restricts it to noncommercial use without prior authorization.
+The Odin Project is licensed under two pieces: the curriculum and the main website.
+The main website is a fully open-source project under an MIT license, so you can use the code for whatever you want.
+The curriculum is currently licensed under a Creative Commons license which restricts it to noncommercial use without prior authorization.

-That means you can use it to teach at your club, at your meetup, or with your friends.
-In fact, we’d love it if you did that (and told us how it went!).
-But you can’t go out and use it to start a bootcamp without having a conversation first.
-We're friendly and believe in widespread education -- reach out with any questions to email@example.com.
+This means you can use The Odin Project’s curriculum to teach at your club, meetup, or with your friends (In fact, we’d love it if you did that and told us how it went!).
+You can’t, however, use it to start a bootcamp without having a conversation first.
+Please reach out with any questions to email@example.com